 Why does Solutel recommend implementing the SASE model in cloud security?

 First we define “Secure Access Service Edge” ( SASE ).
 It is a concept described by Gartner in a 2019 report that promises to be the pillars of cybersecurity.
-It is basically a combination of security services that are delivered through the cloud.
+It is basically a combination of security services delivered through the cloud.

 CISCO SASE Products

 Umbrella’s Secure Internet Gateway (SIG) where all security services are integrated into a single cloud-native software stack.
 These services include:

 1) Cisco SD-WAN for routing and other network functions that Umbrella uses.
 As previously indicated, the POPs in this case are the nodes at the edge of the network where the SASE services are processed.
 Cisco has scaled the POPs configured for Umbrella to more effectively manage traffic to the SIG and to firewalls.

 2) Domain Name System (DNS) Security: Umbrella’s DNS security element provides businesses with all the visibility they need into cloud applications and how their employees use them.